Travel and Tourism Careers in India: Industry Outlook, Top Courses & Colleges, Jobs & Salary, and Top Companies

 More importantly, the tourism sector will support 37.315 million jobs, which is about 8.7% of its total employment in India.
 The tourism industry is a service-based one; it relies heavily on human resources.
 The travel industry grows exponentially with specialized education.
 In fact, it depends entirely on the quality individuals have to offer.

 The top employment sectors within the broad travel & tourism industry include the government tourism departments, major MNCs, Immigration and custom services; airlines & small-scale private travel agents.
-Some of the important factors in this field are good communication skills, English proficiency, understanding the customer needs and last but not the least is the experience.
+Some of the important factors in this field are good communication skills, English proficiency, understanding the customer needs and last but not least is the experience.

 Travel and tourism is the largest earner of foreign exchange around the world and employs a large number of people directly or indirectly through corresponding service industries.